gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-16-see-the-sky-thoru-yamamoto-christmas-story-for-playdate.md

 *Thoru Yamamoto* (Japanese: 山本徹 or とーるやまもと), born 1955, is a Japanese multimedia artist.
 Over the years he has released work in many formats including, but not limited to: magazine illustrations, HyperCard decks, interactive CD-ROMs, printed books, websites, digital stickers, and videos.
 He is perhaps best known for his story books distributed as HyperCard stacks and his unique 1-bit art taking advantage of the limitation imposed by early Apple Macintosh computers.

-*See the sky* is one such story book, a Christmas present released in 1992 as a series of HyperCard stacks.
+*See the sky* is one such story book, a Christmas present released in October 1992 as a series of HyperCard stacks.
 In 1996 it was re-released in a remastered form: as an interactive CD-ROM, produced using Macromedia Director, which added ambient music and navigation to the original images.
-Also released in 1996 was a printed book of the story, presented as 3 images per page.
+Also released in 1996 was [a printed book of the story, presented as 3 images per page](https://twitter.com/gingerbeardman/status/1582466068517310465).
 Finally, in 1999 a CD-R of the combined HyperCard stacks was released.

 ## A new edition for 2023